-B. Lesson Planning

-1. Observation/Assessment - CAPS (CAWPS) data input

-Observation begins even prior to actually greeting your guests.
+As you begin to interact with your guests and you begin to develop a level of trust, explain how you will encourage them to feel safe and be more eager rather than apprehensive.
+Explain how this will help develop a trusting relationship.
+B. Lesson Planning 1.
+Observation/Assessment - CAPS (CAWPS) data input Observation begins even prior to actually greeting your guests.
 It continues as you follow through the initial introductions.
 You 'dig' deeper as you ask more questions and possibly even take a warm-up run, if the group can indeed already ski.

-2. Setting Goals - the "DO" plan

-Your skills as an instructor relate to your ability to create and manage a learning environment collaboratively with the guest.

-a.
-Including the guest

-After you have collected enough data about and from the guests, you will need to make a plan as to what to do.

-b.
-Goals for the day

-The daily goals will vary and be based the guest/s abilities as well as their expectations and desires and needs.
+Practice by writing some of your 'always' questions below: 2.
+Setting Goals - the "DO" plan Your skills as an instructor relate to your ability to create and manage a learning environment collaboratively with the guest. a.
+Including the guest After you have collected enough data about and from the guests, you will need to make a plan as to what to do.
+Why is it important to include the guest in this planning process? b.
+Goals for the day Remember S.M.A.R.T. goal setting.
+The daily goals will vary and be based the guest/s abilities a well as their expectations and desires and needs.
+What will you do when you achieve the goals?
+What will you do if you do not achieve the goals?

 c.
-Longer term goals

-Many times long term goals will facilitate return business and a long term learning partnership with your guest.

-C. Dealing with class skill and personality diversity

-Quite often, when instructing a group, you will have not only varying personality types, but also skill levels.
+Longer term goals Many times long term goals will facilitate return business and a long term learning partnership with your guest.
+Under what circumstances would you not discuss such long term goals with your guest and why?
+C. Dealing with class skill and personality diversity Quite often, when instructing a group, you will have not only varying personality types, but also skill levels.
 Many snow sports schools have an arrangement for moving guests around in the groups at the beginning of a lesson, however, this is not always possible.
-Make it a goal to give each person their own private lesson!

-D. Prudent Snow and Terrain Selection

-Terrain selection will depend on the snow conditions.
+How will you arrange the learning environment so that each individual will end up feeling like they received their own private lesson?
+D. Prudent Snow and Terrain Selection Terrain selection will depend on the snow conditions.
 Familiarize yourself with your choices at your resort for the various skill levels.
 Fear generally inhibits learning.
+Aside from the inherit difficulty in the terrain and conditions, what other factors will you consider in making a terrain choice?